 ECEN 805 - Thin Film Tech for Device Fab

 The course will provide the principles and practices of different film deposition techniques, high vacuum technology, nucleation and growth of thin films as well as epitaxial growth of films.
 Prerequisites: None.
-(S) 3.000 Credit hours
+(S)

 ECEN 812 - RF CMOS Integrated Circuits